diogomatos97/SpecFlowMiniProject/README.md

 #### Project Description

-This project consists of a testing framework for the https://www.saucedemo.com/ website, using Page Object Model (POM) with Specflow to automate the end to end process of  a customer login in and purchasing a product.
+This project consists of a testing framework for the [Swag Labs](https://www.saucedemo.com/) demo website, using Page Object Model (POM) with Specflow to automate the end to end process of  a customer login in and purchasing a product.